 It’s the size of the place you notice first.
 The city of Surrey, British Columbia, is really, really big.
 The downtown is growing out and up to the skies, and the landmass just seems to go on forever.
 Then it’s the transitions, from city to country, from urbanity to vast farm fields with neat rows of vegetables and fruit vines.

 There’s an evolution of place happening, from a rural past to urban future.
 A tension about not wanting to grow too fast too quickly, despite the reality that Surrey is growing.
-There’s room to move and things to do in Surrey, British Columbia, so much so that we’ve compiled these cool and fun things to check out and do in one of Canada’s fastest growing cities, and our list of 10 surprising things to do in Surrey is a great place to start.
+It’s time to get to know one of Canada’s fastest growing cities, and our list of 10 surprising things to do in Surrey is a great place to start.

 10 surprising things to do in Surrey

 First things first.
 Surrey is a big place; we’re talking Vancouver, Burnaby and Richmond put together big.
 So a car is pretty much a must to get around.
 The public transit SkyTrain system shuttles between Surrey’s Central City downtown and a couple other city stops, and connects it to Vancouver and rest of the Lower Mainland.
 It’s fine to get between places, but if you really want to explore, you’ll need wheels.

-Surrey is the second largest city in the province, and one of the liveliest, most diverse, and fastest-growing cities in Metro Vancouver.
+Surrey is the second largest city in the province, and one of the liveliest and most diverse in Metro Vancouver.
 It’s a family-friendly place where kids can be seen just about everywhere you look.
 New immigrants have been moving to Surrey for decades: it’s got one of the largest Punjabi Sikh communities outside of India.

 1. Find the Great Pumpkin at Rondriso Farms